oat-sa/taohub-articles/forge/TAO-2-5.md

 The plan is to support :<br/>

-- Math ML<br/>
+- Math ML\
-- Assesment Test, section and information item model<br/>
+- Assesment Test, section and information item model\
 From the execution perspective, this is going to be implemented by a new QTI State Machine (allowing for branching and general rules evaluation), but for test banking, the QTI format will be used for storing and authoring. (similarly to the way we proceed for QTI (the rendering html is only used at delivery preparation time).<br/>

 This includes Time limitations, Test structure, navigation submission, Pre-conditions and branching and Test Level FeedBack.<br/>